 At the time of the acquisition of the Isaac Mizrahi Business, the QVC Agreement was the only business agreement under which the Isaac Mizrahi Brands were generating licensing revenue.
 For the period January 1, 2011 to September 28, 2011 and the year ended December 31, 2010, the original agreement with QVC accounted for 62% and 46%, respectively, of the Isaac Mizrahi Business's revenue.
-For the period September 29, 2011 to December 31, 2011 and the three months ended March 31, 2012, the QVC Agreement represented 67% and 65%, respectively, of the Company's revenues.
+For the period September 29, 2011 to December 31, 2011, the QVC Agreement represented 67% of the Company's revenues.

-Other Licensing Agreements ..
+Other Licensing Agreements.
 As of December 31, 2011, the Company entered into 18 additional licensing agreements related to the Isaac Mizrahi Brands.
 The terms of the agreements generally range from three to six years with renewal options.
-These other license agreements represented approximately 10% and 12% of the Company's total revenues for the period September 29, 2011 to December 31, 2011 and the three months ended March 31, 2012, respectively.
-As of June 26, 2012, the number of additional license agreements grew to 32, with license agreements in effect for the Isaac Mizrahi Brands for over 94 categories, including the following categories:
+These other license agreements represented approximately 10% of the Company's total revenues for the period September 29, 2011 to December 31, 2011.
+As of April 10, 2012 the number of additional license agreements grew to 26 with license agreements in effect for the Isaac Mizrahi Brands for the following categories:

-- · Footwear - · Handbags, Luggage, Backpacks, and Women's Small Leather Goods - · Fragrance, Home Fragrance, and Bath and Body - · Women's Denim (including jeans, and denim-related knit tops, woven tops and bottoms) - · Women's and juniors sportswear, dresses, suits and active wear - Men's Shirts and Ties - Timepieces - Fine Jewelry - Costume Jewelry - · Sunwear, Eyewear and Reading Glasses - Men's and Women's Hats - Socks and Hosiery - · Women's and Men's belts; Men's small leather goods - · Women's Intimate Apparel including Shapewear, Sleepwear, and Loungewear - · Infant Apparel - Women's and Children's Outerwear - Bridal and Bridal Accessories - Home Dinnerware including accessories and mugs (in ceramic, stoneware, porcelain, Melamine and Melacore), Glassware, Flatware, Cutlery, Cookware, Bakeware, Kitchen Gadgets and Melamine - · Home Picture Frames, Paperweights, Journals - · Home Window Treatments (Curtains, Panels, Valences, Window Scarves, Kitchen Curtains and Decorative Window Hardware) - Home Bedding, Towels, and other Bath Linens - · Home Paper and Plastic Plates, Paper and Plastic Serveware and Napkins - · Home Soft Kitchen, Closet Storage Devices, Hangers, Laundry Bags, BBQ Tools - · Home Furniture, Rugs, Accent Lighting - · Home High-End Picture Frames and Collectibles - · Hydration Products, Shopping Bags, Diaper Bags, Light Luggage - Hotel amenities - · Travel Locks and Accessories, Blow Dryers, Hair Straighteners and Hair Accessories - · Audio Products (Headphones and Ear-Buds), iPad and iPod Cases, USB Devices, SmartPhone Chargers and Cords - · Digital Cameras and Camera Cases - Music Compilations - · Pet Products for Dogs and Cats
+- Footwear - · Handbags, Luggage, Backpacks, and Womens' Small Leather Goods - · Fragrance, Home Fragrance, and Bath and Body - · Women's Denim (including jeans, and denim-related knit tops, woven tops and bottoms) - · Women's sportswear, dresses, and suits - · Men's Shirts and Ties - · Timepieces - Fine Jewelry - · Costume Jewelry - · Sunwear, Eyewear and Reading Glasses - · Socks and Hosiery - · Women's and Men's belts; Men's small leather goods - · Women's Intimate Apparel including Shapewear, Sleepwear, and Loungewear - · Infant Apparel - · Women's and Children's Outerwear - · Bridal and Bridal Accessories - · Home Dinnerware including accessories and mugs (in ceramic, stoneware, porcelain, Melamine and Melacore), Glassware, Flatware, Cutlery, Cookware, Bakeware, Kitchen Gadgets and Melamine - · Home Picture Frames, Paperweights, Journals - · Home Window Treatments (Curtains, Panels, Valences, Window Scarves, Kitchen Curtains and Decorative Window Hardware) - · Home Bedding, Towels, and other Bath Linens - · Home Paper Plates, Napkins, and Serveware - · Home Soft Kitchen, Closet Storage Devices, Hangers, Laundry Bags, BBQ Tools

+- · Home Furniture, Rugs, Accent Lighting

+- · Hydration Products, Shopping Bags, Diaper Bags, Light Luggage

+- · Audio Products (Headphones and Ear-Buds), iPad and iPod Cases, USB Devices, SmartPhone Chargers and Cords

+- · Digital Cameras and Camera Cases

+- · Music compilations